-The mountainous region of western and eastern Himalayas is habitat to Snow leopards in India.
+The mountainous region of the western and eastern Himalayas is the habitat of Snow leopards in India.
 They are primarily found in the states of Jammu & Kashmir, Himachal Pradesh, Uttarakhand, Sikkim and Arunachal Pradesh.

-Rocky outcrops and ravines provide a perfect habitat to snow leopard to conceal itself and sneak up on the prey.
+Rocky outcrops and ravines provide a perfect habitat for snow leopards to conceal themselves and sneak up on the prey.
 Their beautiful silvery fur marked with black spots helps them camouflage against the snowline and rocks of the mountain.

 Until 2017 the snow leopard was listed as an endangered species on the IUCN Red List.
 However, in 2017 the species’ status was changed to vulnerable.
 There are about 450-500 snow leopards in the Indian forests.

 Here is a list of the 10 best national parks, where you can spot snow leopards in India.

 - Valley of Flower National Park